ikwzm/udmabuf/Readme.md

   - Can not control of the CPU cache by O_SYNC flag .
 Always CPU cache is valid.
   - Can not various settings by the device tree.

+## Note: udmabuf to u-dma-buf

+Another kernel module with the same name as "udmabuf" was added in Linux Kernel 5.0.
+Therefore, since Linux Kernel 5.0, this "udmabuf" cannot be used.
+Instead, "u-dma-buf" is provided in this repository.
+If you use "u-dma-buf", see https://github.com/ikwzm/udmabuf/tree/u-dma-buf-master

 # Usage

 ## Compile